iiasa/aar2-workflow/README.md

-# Scenario Explorer Workflow Template
+# Project Repository for the AAR2 Scenario Ensemble

 Copyright 2022-2024 IIASA